 Launch a Remote Engine#

-The Duckiematrix is, by design, a distributed platform.
-This means that you scatter pieces around across an arbitrarily large geographical region, as long as they are able to talk to each other over the network.
-When you are not running in Standalone mode, you need to tell you renderers where to reach the engine by providing either a hostname or an IP address, as described in Run using a Remote Engine.
+The Duckiematrix is, by design, a distributed platform, meaning that you can scatter pieces around across an arbitrarily large geographical region, as long as they are able to talk to each other over the network.
+When you are not running in standalone mode, you need to tell the renderers where to reach the engine by providing either a hostname or an IP address, as described in the Run using a remote engine section.

-Once you remote engine is running, remote (or local) renderers can join in.
-Depending on where your renderers will be (logically) located within the network with respect to the engine, your setup will need to meet different requirements.
+Once the remote engine is running, remote (or local) renderers can join in.
+Depending on where the renderers are (logically) located within the network with respect to the engine, your setup will need to meet different requirements.

 We can distinguish between three different engine reachability domains: